skrusche63/spark-social/README.md

 The Social Analysis Engine is one of the nine members of the open ensemble and is built to determine and leverage actual trends from social media in real-time.

+Streaming data from Twitter or in combination with the [DataSift Connector](https://github.com/skrusche63/spark-datasift) is processed, aggregated and published through appropriate Web Socket channels.

+### Technology

+* Akka
+* Kafka
+* Spark
+* Spark Streaming
+* Spray
+* Web Socket